jameswniu/research_doc_extraction_rag_agent/output/report.md

 **Participants:** 106

-**Headline:** Private server location appeals but is not universally important
+**Headline:** Private server location is a polarizing value driver

-**Summary:** Participants are most attracted by privacy and security protection, with 46% highlighting this benefit, while 36% see limited personal relevance and 18% dismiss the feature as unnecessary or unappealing.
-Prioritize private server options for privacy conscious participants while offering clear education and simple defaults for others.
+**Summary:** Privacy and security strongly motivate 46% of participants, while 37% see private server location as a nice-to-have and 17% reject it as unnecessary or counterproductive.
+Prioritize private server options for privacy-focused participants while keeping it optional and clearly communicated to avoid overengineering for others.

 ### Themes

 #### Privacy and Security Protection Drives Strong Appeal (46%)

 Security concerns dominate this segment's interest in private server locations, with identity protection ranking as the top priority.
 Strong preference exists for features that mask personal location and prevent hacking, particularly when using public Wi-Fi or conducting financial activities.
 Most participants specifically mention wanting to keep their home address hidden and maintain anonymity while browsing.
-This segment represents security-conscious customers willing to adopt private server features for enhanced protection, suggesting premium positioning opportunities.
+The ability to control personal data and create a 'safety net' emerges as a key value driver.
+This represents a premium customer segment willing to invest in enhanced privacy features for peace of mind.

 **Quotes:**